-Heroism, harrowing escapes as fire destroys California town
+Wildfire destroys thousands of buildings in California town

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

+Wildfires also erupted in Southern California, with reports early Friday of two large fires scorching about 23 square miles (60 square kilometers) and threatening numerous communities.
+ABC7.com reported that 75,000 homes are under evacuation orders along the border of Ventura and Los Angeles counties.

+The National Weather Service issued extreme fire danger warnings in many areas of the state, saying low humidity and strong winds were expected to continue through the evening

-The fire was reported shortly after daybreak in a rural area.
-By nightfall, it had consumed more than 28 square miles (73 square kilometers) and firefighters had no containment on the blaze, McLean said.
+The fire in Paradise was reported shortly after daybreak and had consumed more than 28 square miles (73 square kilometers) by nightfall with firefighters unable to contain any of the blaze, McLean said.

 In the midst of the chaos, officials said they could not provide figures on the number of wounded, but County Cal Fire Chief Darren Read said at a news conference that at least two firefighters and multiple residents were injured.